FarjadMalik/Iqbal_Poetry_RAG/README.md

 ## Features

-- **Semantic Search**: Retrieve the most relevant poems for a given question using vector embeddings.
+- **Semantic Search**: Retrieve the most relevant poems and their themes for a given question using vector embeddings.
 - **LLM-Powered Answers**: Generate answers using a language model, grounded in retrieved poem context.
 - **Gradio Interface**: User-friendly web interface powered by [Gradio](https://gradio.app/).
 - **Plug-and-Play Dataset**: The poetry dataset is already included in the repository, with all paths set up for immediate use.